limlleonard/project_personal/README.md

-# construction
-This app shows how to construct a ellipse, a hyperbola or a parabel with a ruler and a compass.
-(Requirement: pygame)

-# trigonometry90
+# schule1_trigonometry90
 This app can generate a question about trigonometry with a 90° angle.
 Afterwards, it shows the answer step by step.
 Alternatively, you can also ask a question by inputting 2 values and see the answer.

-# trigonometry
+# schule2_trigonometry
 This app can generate a question about trigonometry.
 Afterwards, it shows the answer step by step.
 Alternatively, you can also ask a question by inputting 3 values and see the answer.

+# schule3_construction
+This app shows how to construct a ellipse, a hyperbola or a parabel with a ruler and a compass.
+(Requirement: pygame)

 # g1_four
 This is a traditional board game.
 Keep putting pieces into the slot to make a row of five pieces next to each other, horizontal, vertial or diagnol